 Need to talk now?
 Call +44 (0) 161 660 6050 for confidential advice about your first time drink driving offence UK.

 Under UK law, you commit a drink driving offence if you drive or attempt to drive a motor vehicle while over the legal alcohol limit.
-The limit in England and Wales is currently: slaterheelis
+The limit in England and Wales is currently 35 micrograms of alcohol per 100 millilitres of breath, 80 milligrams per 100 millilitres of blood, or 107 milligrams per 100 millilitres of urine.

 If you’re reading this page, you’ve likely already failed a roadside breath test and been charged.
 Your first time drink driving offence UK will proceed through the magistrates’ court, where you’ll either plead guilty or contest the charge.

-Being a “first time” offender matters because courts treat you differently from repeat offenders.
+Being a “first-time” offender matters because courts treat you differently from repeat offenders.
 Without previous drink driving convictions, you won’t face the enhanced penalties that apply to those who’ve been caught before.
 But that doesn’t mean the consequences are light.
+Our drink driving solicitors page explains the full scope of what you’re dealing with.

 If your reading was in this range, you’re at the lower end of drink driving.
 That doesn’t mean courts take it lightly, but your penalties will be towards the minimum.